Skip to content

 The IR records predicate names, validated parameters, and boolean structure.
 It does not contain Python callbacks.
 That keeps filtering portable across whole reads, block reads, and Rust reader implementations.

-Rust uses the IR to separate cheap metadata decisions from data-dependent genotype decisions.
-Metadata predicates can be evaluated before matrix construction, and concrete VCF/BCF or BGEN region predicates can use an index when one is available.
+Rust uses the IR to separate metadata decisions from genotype-dependent decisions.
+Metadata predicates can be evaluated before matrix construction, and concrete compressed text VCF or BGEN region predicates can use an index when one is available.
 Before reading, Rust also normalizes simple boolean expressions: overlapping conjoined regions are reduced to their intersection, repeated threshold predicates are tightened, conjoined id_in predicates are intersected, and contradictory predicates become an empty result without scanning variant records.

 Treat to_ir() as an inspection aid rather than a stable wire format.
 Build filters with the Python constructors so validation stays consistent.